stolostron/metrics-chronicle/README.md

-# Metrics Chronicle Overview
+# Metrics chronicle overview

 Metrics are used to monitor the health of your fleet across components.
 Continue reading to view the version compatibility table for the exposed metrics and labels used in Red Hat Advanced Cluster Management for Kubernetes (RHACM).

-## Compatibility Table
+## Compatibility table

 - [Alerts Metrics](#alerts-metrics)
 - [Application Metrics](#application-metrics)